-Property taxes receivable represents the 2015 property tax levy and were recognized as a receivable at the time they were levied.
-The 2015 tax levy was passed by the Board in May 2016, and attached as an enforceable lien on the property as of the preceding January 1.
-The taxes become due and collectible in June and September 2016, and are collected by the County Collector, who in turn remits to the Library its respective share.
+Property taxes receivable represents the 2016 property tax levy and were recognized as a receivable at the time they were levied.
+The 2016 tax levy was passed by the Board in May 2017, and attached as an enforceable lien on the property as of the preceding January 1.
+The taxes become due and collectible in June and September 2017, and are collected by the County Collector, who in turn remits to the Library its respective share.
 The Library receives the remittances from the County Treasurer approximately one month after collection.
-Since the 2015 tax levy is intended to finance the expenditures for the year ending April 30, 2017 the entire 2015 tax levy has been reflected as deferred revenue as of April 30, 2016.
-The 2014 property tax levy, together with any prior levy year collections, has been recognized as revenue for the year ended April 30, 2016.
+Since the 2016 tax levy is intended to finance the expenditures for the year ending April 30, 2018, the entire 2016 tax levy has been reflected as a deferred inflow of resources as of April 30, 2017.
+The 2015 property tax levy, together with any prior levy year collections, has been recognized as revenue for the year ended April 30, 2017.

-The Library's 2015 corporate property tax rate per \$100 of assessed valuation was 0.3731.
+The Library's 2016 corporate property tax rate per \$100 of assessed valuation was 0.3511.